NAME

 The companion program satpulsetool(1) supports the use of satpulsed; in particular, it can be used to perform certain kinds of GPS configuration that are not done by satpulsed, such as configuration of baud rate and constellations/signals to be enabled.

 satpulsed does not fork itself into the background.
-It should normally be run using systemd(1) as a Type=simple
+It should normally be run using systemd(1) as a Type=simple service.

 OPTIONS